| |

 1. My soul languishes for your deliverance:

 The verb is kAlAh as a qal perfect.
-It means to complete, fulfill, exhaust, or use up.
+It means to complete, fulfill, exhaust, or

 The perfect tense indicates a completed idea.